-If you decide to research a package vacation, there are a number of ways to start planning, depending on the type of vacation you want:
+If you decide to research a ski package vacation, there are a number of ways to start planning, depending on the type of vacation you want:

 Of course, all of the major airline vacation providers offer ski packages, so it’s a good idea to search the carriers that have service from your airport.
 Nearly all of the packages are for resorts in the Western states, with a few Canadian options as well.
 Each provider will bundle airfare, accommodations, car rental, and lift tickets into any of their packages.

 Don’t confine your search for an air-inclusive ski vacation to the airline vacation providers, though.
 Expedia can combine specially-negotiated airfares and hotel rates into low package rates.
 And Expedia features vacations not only to the West, but also to New England, Quebec, and even Europe.
-Orbitz also has many ski vacations for sale, but it doesn’t have a dedicated ski page on its site, so youÂ?ll have to sort through all of its destinations to find what youÂ?re looking for.
+Orbitz also has many ski vacations for sale, including to destinations like Aspen, Banff, Tahoe, and Whistler.

 If you’re lucky enough to live within driving distance of the mountains, but you want to stay for longer than just a day trip, you can save money by picking up a package that comes with both accommodations and lift tickets.
 And there’s no better place to start your search than the mother of all ski websites, Ski Central, which features links to resorts, hotels, and an avalanche of travel agencies specializing in ski vacations.

 You’ll also want to visit SkiNet.com, which allows you to choose between pre-set packages and vacations that you build step by step.

 Ski.com has a similar setup, and also includes what it calls “last-minute bargains,” though we didn’t see a significant difference between the restrictions for those and the other offers that rotate through its home page.

 Once you’ve found a deal that looks promising, it’s a good idea to educate yourself about the resort in question, so that your ultimate choice is an informed one.
-Start with GoSki, which provides key details for thousands of ski areas around the country and across the world, along with user reviews of each resort.
+Start with OntheSnow.com, which offers user reviews of ski resorts around the U.S.